jsalowey/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 and server participated in the tunnel establishment and sequence of authentications.
 It also provides verification of the TEAP type, version negotiated, and Outer TLVs exchanged before the TLS tunnel establishment.
-The Crypto-Binding TLV MUST be exchanged and verified before the final Result TLV exchange, regardless of whether or not there is an inner EAP method authentication.
+Except as noted below, the Crypto-Binding TLV MUST be exchanged and verified before the final Result TLV exchange, regardless of whether or not there is an inner EAP method authentication.
 The Crypto-Binding TLV and Intermediate-Result TLV MUST be included to perform cryptographic